Education Programme - Learning at the Lock

 KST 1 & 2

-The programme is flexible, and can cover topics which include:
+The programme is flexible and can fit into any topic within your curriculum.
+We can cover topics which include:

 - How people lived on the canal